Art&Craft

 photo source: kendamacanada.com

 In 1919, a precursor to Kendama called Nichigetsu (sun and moon ball) was first offered for sale.
-It was called so because the ball resembled the sun and the cups the rising moon.
+It was so called because the ball resembled the sun and the cups the rising moon.
 It was at this time that the toy became very popular, with all sorts of variations of the game appearing.

 kendama